Inside the ADHD Brain: The Neuroscience Explained Simply

 - Planning and focus

-In ADHD brains, the PFC often shows reduced activity, which makes prioritizing tasks and resisting distractions more difficult.
+In ADHD brains, the PFC often shows delayed maturation and variable activation patterns rather than permanent underactivity, which makes prioritizing tasks and resisting distractions more difficult.

 Basal Ganglia